Colorado COVID Survivor Meets Plasma Donors Who Helped Save His Life

 DENVER (CBS4) – A Colorado man got to meet the two people who donated convalescent plasma which he credits in saving his life when he suffered from COVID-19.
 Paul Nielsen got sick in May 2020.

-He says his family urged him to go to the doctor’s office where they considered putting him on a ventilator.READ MORE: Denver Weather: Quick Burst Of Snow Hitting Colorado
+He says his family urged him to go to the doctor’s office where they considered putting him on a ventilator.READ MORE: Work On Pikes Peak Summit Complex Nears Completion, Opening To Take Place In May Or June

 That’s when, Nielsen says, he was offered two bags of convalescent plasma.